Rami-RK/github-action-demo/README.md

 # github-action-demo
-This  repo is a for demonstration of Github actions and tricks
+This  repo is created for the demonstration of Github actions and tricks.